Part exchange my car

 Motorway’s customers get an average of £1,600 more than part exchange offers when they sell their car to a dealer in our online daily sale.
 With 97% of sellers on Motorway selling for more than what they were offered to trade in, it’s proven to be the best choice.

 Part-exchange deals are notoriously difficult to negotiate, whereas on Motorway dealers compete to give you their best price.
-This includes cars with HP and PCP finance – our dealers can clear your balance directly with your lender.
+This includes cars with outstanding HP and PCP finance – our dealers can clear your balance directly with your lender.

 What is part exchange?